techmania-team/techmania/README.md

 ## Feedback
 For technical issues, read the [contribution guidelines](CONTRIBUTING.md), then submit them to [Issues](https://github.com/techmania-team/techmania/issues).

-For general discussions, head to the [TECHMANIA subreddit](https://www.reddit.com/r/techmania).
+For general discussions, head to the [TECHMANIA subreddit](https://www.reddit.com/r/techmania) or [Discord](https://discord.gg/K4Nf7AnAZt).

 ## Making your own builds
 While other OSes are not supported, it may be possible to build the project on these platforms.
 Follow the standard building process: